astro-otter/.github/profile/README.md

 You have found the GitHub Organization for the Open mulTiwavelength Transient Event Repository (or OTTER)!

+The OTTER web application is available at https://otter.idies.jhu.edu

 Each repo is for a different part of the project tentatively structured as follows:

 | Name | Description |